Emirate of Abu Dhabi: Government

 The emirate's political form is an absolutist, hereditary monarchy.
-The law is based mainly on the sharia.
-Head of state was HH Sheikh Khalifa bin Zayed Al Nahyan until 2022.
-He was a son of Sheikh Zayed bin Sultan Al Nahyan, the first president of the United Arab Emirates.
-The Qasr al-Hosn was the palace-fort and seat of government of the rulers of Abu Dhabi from ca. 1760/1790 to 1966.
+The current ruler of the emirate is Sheikh Mohamed bin Zayed Al Nahyan, who began his reign on May 14, 2022, upon the death of his brother Sheikh Khalifa.
+The ruler of Abu Dhabi is traditionally also elected as the president of the UAE by the Federal Supreme Council, a custom that began with the UAE's first president, Sheikh Zayed bin Sultan Al Nahyan.
+Qasr al-Hosn was the palace-fort residence of the ruler and the emirate's seat of government from ca. 1760/1790 to 1966, and later became a museum.